SERVIR/ast3-flood-colab/README.md

 This will create a subdirectory that doesn’t track its contents, instead, Git sees it as a particular commit from that repository.

-To clone this project will all code use the following command:
+To clone this project with all submodule code use the following command:

 ```bash
 $ git clone --recurse-submodules https://github.com/SERVIR/ast3-flood-colab